mathquill/mathquill/README.md

     + for example, `RootMathBlock.prototype.keydown()`
     + some special commands do intercept these events, though
-* Keyboard events are very inconsistent between browsers, so `rootelements.js` has some complicated but very successful logic, as documented in the Wiki page "Keyboard Events".
+* Keyboard events are very inconsistent between browsers, so `rootelements.js` has some complicated but very effective logic documented in the Wiki page "Keyboard Events".

 Open-Source License